tomgeorge/eca/README.md

 # ECA (Editor Code Assistant)

-:warning: The project is still alpha, expect bugs and WIP features, but being consistently improved, feedback is more than welcome.
+:warning: The project is still alpha, expect bugs and WIP features, but being consistently improved and maintained, feedback is more than welcome.

 _Demo using [eca-emacs](https://github.com/editor-code-assistant/eca-emacs)_
 ![demo](https://raw.githubusercontent.com/editor-code-assistant/eca-emacs/master/demo.gif)